zjfoede/RPGEngine/README.md

 # RPGEngine
-An engine for a JRPG-style game.
+A very-much WIP engine for a JRPG-style game, written using SFML library.
 Stopped development due to shift to Linux workflow.